dasch-swiss/dsp-tools/docs/file-formats/json-project/overview.md

 `"shortname": "<string>"`

 The shortname has to be unique.
 It should be in the form of a [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName).
-This means a string without blanks or special characters but `-` and `_` are allowed (although not as first character).
+This means a string without blanks or special characters, but with `-` and `_` are allowed (although not as first character).